 Finally, you’re someone who loves cutting edge technology.
 You care about the environment, and you are willing to invest in things that help protect it.
 In order to do so, you know a brand like Carrier, Lennox or Trane are going to have the top equipment to achieve this goal.
 For this highest efficiency system in your large home, it require some retrofitting construction in your basement to allow the exhaust system to exit your home.
 Price range: $4,500 – $6,000.

-Hopefully this gives you a decent idea of what to expect when installing or replacing the furnace in your home.
+Hopefully this gives you a decent idea of what to expect when considering a furnace replacement in Indianapolis.
 Obviously these are only a few examples.
-At Homesense, each job is viewed as it’s own custom application.
+At Homesense, each job is viewed as its own custom application.
 Give us a call for a complimentary visit from a design technician.